 On June 2, 2005, the Los Angeles Water Board established a Total Maximum Daily Load for Metals for the Los Angeles River and its Tributaries (LA River Metals TMDL, Basin Plan Chapter 7-13).
 The TMDL was revised on September 6, 2007, May 6, 2010, and April 9, 2015.
 The effective date of the latest version of the TMDL is December 12, 2016.
-The Los Angeles River Metals TMDL contains waste WLAs for copper, lead, cadmium, and zinc. for other NPDES permits, including general non-stormwater NPDES permits.
-The copper WLAs include a water effect ratio (WER).
-The effluent limitations for copper in Order No. R4-2018-0125 were calculated based on the WER which established less stringent limitations than the limits in Order No. R4-2013-0095.
-However, the proposed Order reverts to copper limitations in Order No. R4-2013-0095 to prevent degradation because all Los Angeles River dischargers have been able to meet the effluent limitations prescribed in Order No. R4-2013-0095 based on available treatment technologies without consideration of WER, per the implementation language in the TMDL.
+The Los Angeles River Metals TMDL contains WLAs for copper, lead, cadmium, and zinc.
+The Los Angeles River Metals TMDL includes WLAs for other NPDES permits including general nonstormwater NPDES permits.
+These WLAs are based on a water effect ratio (WER).
+The effluent limitations for copper in Order No. R4-2018-0086 were calculated based on the WER which established less stringent limitations than the limits in Order No. R4-2013-0042.
+However, the proposed Order reverts to copper limitations in Order No. R4-2013-0042 to prevent degradation because all Los Angeles River dischargers have been able to meet the effluent limitations prescribed in Order No. R4-2013-0042 based on available treatment technologies without consideration of WER, per the implementation language in the TMDL.

+b.
 Nitrogen Compounds TMDL for Los Angeles River and Tributaries.

 On July 10, 2003, the Los Angeles Water Board adopted a TMDL for Nitrogen Compounds and Related Effects in the Los Angeles River (Nitrogen Compounds for Los Angeles River, Chapter 7-8).
 The TMDL was revised on December 4, 2003, and December 6, 2021.
 The effective date of the latest version of the TMDL is August 7, 2014.
 The TMDL assigns WLAs to major Public Owned Treatment Works and minor point sources discharging to the Los Angeles River.
 This TMDL provides thirty-day average WLAs for nitrate-nitrogen, nitrite-nitrogen, and nitrate-nitrogen plus nitrite-nitrogen for minor discharges.

 The TMDL also assigns ammonia WLAs to minor discharges.
-However, ammonia in the wastewater is not found in the groundwater discharges from VOC contaminated sites.
+However, ammonia in the wastewater is not found in the wastewater discharges from petroleum-fuel contaminated sites.
 Therefore, effluent limitations for ammonia are not included in the permit.

 IV.
-RATIONALE FOR EFFLUENT LIMITATIONS AND DISCHARGE SPECIFICATIONS
+RATIONALE FOR EFFLUENT LIMITATIONS AND DISCHARGE SPECIFICATIONS requirements in NPDES permits.

-The CWA requires point source dischargers to control the amount of conventional, non-conventional, and toxic pollutants that are discharged into the waters of the United States.
-The control of pollutants discharged is established through effluent limitations and other requirements in NPDES permits.
 There are two principal bases for effluent limitations in the Code of Federal Regulations.
 Section 122.44(a) requires that permits include applicable technology-based limitations and standards; and section 122.44(d) requires that permits include water quality-based effluent limitations to attain and maintain applicable numeric and narrative water quality criteria to protect the beneficial uses of the receiving water.